 Try to visit this area at sunrise time, especially if you are into photography.
 You will see a different San Marco, nothing compared to what you will find at 2pm.

-In San Marco you will find some of the most luxurious hotels in Venice, a few with an incredible and magical view.
+In San Marco, you will find some of the most luxurious hotels in Venice, a few with an incredible and magical view.

-As I previously said, I love Dorsoduro and in my opinion, it is the best place to stay in Venice (be sure, I am not paid by the neighborhood tourist association to say that ahahaha).
+As I previously said, I love Dorsoduro and in my opinion, it is the best place to stay in Venice (be sure, I am not paid by the neighbourhood tourist association to say that ahahaha).

 The reason I love this area is mostly due to the local feeling I get in restaurants and cafes.
 Of course, there are tourists also here but there is a good mix with people actually living here.